by Texas Homesteader ~

-- Make A Cute Gift Box Using A Christmas Card!
+- Make A Cute Gift Box Using A Greeting Card!

 C’mon by & sit a spell!
 Come hang out at our Facebook Page .
 It’s like sitting in a front porch rocker with a glass of cold iced tea.
 There are lots of good folks sharing!
 And you can also follow along on Pinterest, Instagram & Twitter

 If you’d like to receive an email when a new blog post goes live,